sachin-source/ai-engineer-agentic-track-course/WEEK3/NOTES.md

 # Crew running notes

+### Flowors
+* Crews : Autonomous solutions with AI teams of agents with different roles
+For autonomous problem solving, creative collaboration, or exploratory tasks

+* Flows : Structured automations by dividing complex tasks into precise workflows
+For deterministic outcomes, auditability, or precise control over execution

 ### Core concepts
 * Agent : An autonomous unit, with an LLM, a role, a goal, a backstory, memory, tools.
 * Task : A specific assignment to be carried out, with a description, expected output, agent.